ericahlstrom/Doc-Temp/Overview.md

 **Windows Mixed Reality** - Microsoft's term for all things between augmented reality and virtual reality.

-**Mixed Reality Portal** - Athat is a user's home for mixed reality experiences.
+**Mixed Reality Portal** - Desktop app that manages mixed reality experiences on Windows 10.
+Typically auto-starts when a supported headset is plugged into the PC.

+**Cliff House** -

 ## Create files and folders